embedded-graphics/embedded-graphics/tinytga/README.md

 ### Accessing raw pixel data

-If you do not want to use the color types provided by [embedded-graphics] you can also access the raw image data.
-The iterator returned by the `pixels` method uses `u32` values to return the raw color value of each pixel.
+If [embedded-graphics] is not used in the target application, the raw image data can be accessed with the `pixels` method on
+`RawTga`  The returned iterator produces a `u32` for each pixel value.

 ```rust
 use embedded_graphics::{prelude::*, pixelcolor::Rgb888};